AsgardCms/Platform/readme.md

 # User module

-This module is responsible for handling the user sign in, sign up, forgot password.
+This module is responsible for handling the users and roles.

 ## Installation